Skip to content

 Departure:

-The Tao of Lucidity departs from Whitehead at one critical point: the treatment of panexperientialism.
-Whitehead held that all basic units of reality (“actual entities”) possess some degree of “experience” — including electrons, atoms, cells.
-This was his solution to the mind-body problem: if experience is everywhere, consciousness need not mysteriously leap from “experienceless” matter.
-Postulate 5 (the Experience Spectrum) in The Tao of Lucidity absorbs the direction of this idea — experience is not a binary of has/has-not but a spectrum from the infinitesimal to the richest — but maintains a more cautious agnosticism than Whitehead regarding the lower end of the spectrum (does an electron have “experience”?).
-The Tao of Lucidity says “we are uncertain where the spectrum’s lower bound lies,” unlike Whitehead, who asserts that it extends to all existence.
+The Tao of Lucidity departs from Whitehead at two points.
+First, epistemic caution about panexperientialism: Whitehead held that all basic units of reality possess some degree of “experience.”
+Postulate 5 (the Experience Spectrum) absorbs the direction of this idea but maintains agnosticism about the lower bound: does an electron have “experience”?
+The Tao of Lucidity says “we are uncertain,” unlike Whitehead, who asserts it extends to all existence.

-XVI.1.3 · The Relationship with Aristotle
+XVII.1.3 · The Relationship with Aristotle

 Practical reason: apt judgment amid uncertainty